carlobortolan/RateABeer/README.md

 >
 > _Join the luminous world of TickTack, where time is an exquisite work of art, and watches become the brushstrokes that paint your wrist with unparalleled elegance.
-Let the vibrant spirit of TickTack ignite your imagination, as we celebrate the hues, stories, and the infinite palette of possibilities that watches bring to our lives.
-The symphony of TickTack awaits, where every tick and tock resonates with an extraordinary chromatic resonance."_
+Let the vibrant spirit of TickTack ignite your imagination, as we celebrate the hues, stories, and the infinite palette of possibilities that watches bring to our lives."_

 ## CONFIG